Καθηγητής Aled Gruffydd Jones

 1989: Joint organiser of the first Welsh International Film Festival (‘Identities / Hunaniaethau)

-1987 – 1993: Co-founder and Chair of the film and video arts collective, Creu Cof / Ceredigion Media Association.
+1987 – 1993: Co-founder (with Catrin M S Davies) and Chair of Aberystwyth-based film and video arts collective, Creu Cof / Ceredigion Media Association.
 Scripted and presented its television series on cultural change in late 20th century rural Wales (Llanw a Thrai), and co-authored with Dr Marged Haycock its accompanying publication.
 Creu Cof , a charity registered by guarantee, co-ordinated and managed a number of community and schools-based history projects, including the development of an oral history archive.
 Organised, between 1985 and 1987, a series of lectures and colloquia on history, film and television.

-Miscellaneous other TV and radio broadcasting since 1984, and contributor to weekly and monthly periodicals in English and Welsh, including Shanghai Daily, 5 Sept 2012.
+Frequent TV and radio broadcasting since 1984, and contributor to weekly and monthly periodicals in English and Welsh, from Western Mail, Golwg and Planet, to Shanghai Daily.

-Presenter, 10-part Radio Wales series ‘Stories from the Stacks’ on the NLW Collections, broadcast weekly March to May 2015.
+Presenter, 10-part BBC Radio series ‘Stories from the Stacks’ on items from the collections of the National Library of Wales, broadcast weekly from March to May 2015.

 Press, Politics and Society.
 A history of journalism in Wales, University of Wales Press, Cardiff, 1993 (xii, 317).